microsoft/vscode-azuretools/utils/docs/host-api.md

 ### Branch data provider

 The VS Code API provides a `TreeDataProvider` interface for controlling tree views.
 The host extension splits tree views into branches, where each branch is controlled by a branch data provider.
-Clients can register a `BranchDataProvider` which is then responsible for providing the tree items for a branch in the tree view.
-The `BranchDataProvider` interface is a small extension of VS Code's `TreeDataProvider`.

-`BranchDataProvider` is an extension of [VS Code's `TreeDataProvider`](https://code.visualstudio.com/api/references/vscode-api#TreeDataProvider).
+Clients can register a `BranchDataProvider` which is then responsible for providing the tree items for a branch in the tree view. `BranchDataProvider` is an extension of [VS Code's `TreeDataProvider`](https://code.visualstudio.com/api/references/vscode-api#TreeDataProvider).

 > Note: clients registering resource providers must declare that they do so in their extension manifest.
 See [Extension Manifest](#extension-manifest)